jeaniewwu/Project-ETL/README.md

   1.	objective
   2. CI
   3. Incidence Rates
- 	Created a database: “breastcancerdb” in Postgres, then loaded both data sets into the database.
+<br> Created a database: “breastcancerdb” in Postgres, then loaded both data sets into the database.
-➢	Created a connection to the database with SQLAlchemy.
+<br> Created a connection to the database with SQLAlchemy.
-➢	Loaded both DataFrames to Postgres database: “breastcancerdb” in the table “Patient_record” and “Breastcancer_record”.
+<br> Loaded both DataFrames to Postgres database: “breastcancerdb” in the table “Patient_record” and “Breastcancer_record”.
-➢	Loaded the data and verified integrity with Pandas sql functions.
+<br> Loaded the data and verified integrity with Pandas sql functions.
 No issues were found.